 Paratransit ServiceThe PVTA provides ADA paratransit service for people with disabilities.
-This service provides a shared-ride, door-to-door van transportation for individuals with disabilities that prevent them from riding the fixed route bus service.
-PVTA provides paratransit service throughout the Pioneer Valley within ¾ mile of a fixed route.
-The paratransit service runs on all days that the fixed-route bus service operates.
+This service provides a shared-ride, door-to-door van transportation for individuals with disabilities that prevent them from riding the city bus service.
+PVTA provides paratransit service throughout the Pioneer Valley within 3 /4 mile of a bus route.
+The paratransit service runs on all days that the city route bus service operates.

 PVTA is dedicated to providing accessible public transportation to passengers in the Pioneer Valley.
-For more details, please contact the ADA Coordinator or read the following (new versions added October, 2017):
+The ADA Coordinator or the Receptionist can help you with questions regarding ADA applications.
+For more details, please contact our main office at 732-6248 ext 237 or read the following: